IoT Blog | February, 2017

 We are now looking at a world where all experiences, interactions and everyday life’s activities are enabled and enhanced by technology.
 From sensors, drones and personal avatars to driverless cars and haptic clothing, we are seeing a glimpse of living in a Gigabit society where human creativity and collaboration are liberated, and this sends an important message to enterprises.
 The biggest technology shifts are just around the corner and now is the time to get ready and take the first step.

-Last month Vodafone Spain were the first country to launch the Narrowband IoT (NB-IoT) product fully integrated into our Managed IoT Connectivity Platform.
+In January Vodafone Spain was the first country to launch Narrowband IoT (NB-IoT) fully integrated into our Managed IoT Connectivity Platform.
 This is a new IoT product that allows us to connect more “things” than ever before.
 Today, roughly 6.5 billion things are connected to the internet, and although this sounds like a lot, less than 1% of all the things that could be connected, are connected.
 So why aren’t they?
 They’re either too remote, too inaccessible or there are simply too many of them to make it economically viable to do so.

 NB-IoT is a new technology standard, designed to broaden the future of IoT connectivity.
 Unlike other GSM technologies, NB-IoT allows us to connect devices placed deep indoors, underground or in hard-to-access places, such as gas and water meters, smart bins, smoke and fire alarms and parking meters.
 NB-IoT will allow us to provide IoT connectivity to industries and businesses operating in environments previously out of our reach.